i-e-b/ImageTools/README.md

 ImageTools
 ==========

-A few image algorithms in C#.
-Nothing novel, just a place to put things.
+A few image algorithms in C#

 ## What?